Our goal is to be a green destination in Fjord Norway

 In 2010 we achieved the Eco-lighthouse certification, which commits us to continually seek better environmental solutions.
 In 2012 we qualified for the B energy rating, a milestone when considering the hotel’s historical building from the 1800s.

 In 1986 Solstrand was among the first hotels in Norway to invest in heat pumps to use the ocean for energy.
-Today we have seven heating pumps in Bjørnafjorden which gives us a heat output of 800 kilowatts.
-That is enough to heat the entire hotel – without producing CO2 or other harmful emissions.
+Today we have seven heating pumps which gives us a heat output of 800 kilowatts.
+That is enough to heat the entire hotel and our pools – without producing CO2 or other harmful emissions.

 The pump system in the pools runs only when there are guests in the water.
 That reduces the energy requirement by 27,000 kWh per year.
 The waste water undergoes ultrafiltration, and 70% is recycled.
 This means that we save 3,000,000 liters of water throughout the year.
 To heat the pools we use water-cooled motors.
 This investment has reduced the energy requirement in the pools and saunas by a further 17,000 kWh a year.